hasura/graphql-engine/community/tools/graphql2chartjs/README.md

-# graphql2chartjs - Convert GraphQL queries and responses to input for ChartJS
+# graphql2chartjs - Use GraphQL as a data source for ChartJS

 `graphql2chartjs` reshapes your GraphQL data as per the [ChartJS](https://chartjs.org) API.
-This makes it easy to query a GraphQL data source and render the output as a ChartJS chart.
+This makes it easy to query a GraphQL API and render the output as a ChartJS chart.

 How it works:
 1. Make a graphql query aliasing fields in the GraphQL query appropriately